 What Is The Liberex Back Shaver?

-The Liberex is a three cartridge pivoting head back shaver.
-This back shaver allows for an individual to remove back hair by himself
+The Liberex is a three-cartridge pivoting head back shaver.
+This back shaver allows an individual to remove back hair by himself.

 What Is Included?

 1 – Leberex Back Shaver handle